Zia ol Din Tabatabaee: Personality

-Seyyed Zia was considered by many to be a highly ambitious and active modernist intellectual and pro Constitutionalist.

 The famous "Leading Personalities" files of the British Foreign Office described Zia as:

 "a man of outstanding singles of purpose and courage.
 Personally attractive, religious without being fanatical or obscurantist...appointed prime minister with full powers by Ahmad Shah on the 1st of March 1921 and affected numerous arrests.
 His reforms were too radical for the country and the time, and he fell from power in June....It is no exaggeration to say that [in the postwar years, he] rallied the Anti-Tudeh forces in Persian and thus made it possible to resist intensive Soviet Pressure when it came.
 Alone among Persians he has never allowed personal or even party interest to interfere with his policy.
 By his uncompromising resistance to Russian encroachments he became the symbol of Persia's will to resist....He is both honest and energetic -- a very rare combination in Persia....The comparative lack of success of his party was due [among other things to his inability to] reconcil[e] his progressive ideas with the conservation of many of his followers.
 Has something of a mystic in him."

 Zia's political tendencies were perceived to be pro-British by many Iranians.
 However, unlike many Iranian politicians who had covert foreign relations, Zia was quite open and never denied being "a friend of the British".
 In fact, the British at the time were already very much entangled in Iranian affairs.
 The Qajars were constantly seeking help and advice from the British.
 Reza Khan too, along with many high ranking politicians, were immensely pro-British, at least initially.
 Part of the intention behind this was to protect Iran against the Russian expansionist policies of that time.
 Zia insisted that friendship was different from servitude.
 He argued that fear was the sole motive for this politically costly decision to become a friend of the British.
 "I was a friend of the British," he declared, "because being their friend, you only pay a price...but being their enemy guarantees your destruction.
 All my life I have paid the price for this friendship, but as a rational man, I was never ready to be destroyed".